 What is your enrollment policy?
 Are there any key dates parents should be aware of?

-The Hasten Hebrew Academy of Indianapolis is currently enrolling for January 2021 and the 2021-2022 school year for the community based Early Childhood and for our uniquely Jewish Day School grades 1st grade through 8th grade.
+The Hasten Hebrew Academy of Indianapolis/ Giving Tree Early Learning is currently enrolling for January 2022 and enrollment for the 2022-2023 school year will begin in early 2022.
 We admit students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship programs, athletic and other school-administered programs.

 Does Hasten Hebrew Academy offer financial assistance?

-We offer financial assistance through State funded initiatives such as On My Way Pre-K, IQE, Choice Scholarships, CCDF and Jewish community based scholarships.
+We offer financial assistance through State-funded initiatives such as Build, Learn, Grow Scholarships, On My Way Pre-K, IQE, Choice Scholarships, CCDF and Jewish community based scholarships.

 What are the standard school day hours?